searel-lab/old_website/content/home/about.md

   # gradient_end: '#2b94c3'
   # Text color (true=light or false=dark).
   # text_color_light: true

-# Image background:
-# background:
-  # Name of image in `static/media/`.
-  # image: background.jpg
-  # Darken the image?
-Range 0-1 where 0 is transparent and 1 is opaque.
-  # image_darken: 0.6
-  #  Options are `cover` (default), `contain`, or `actual` size.
-  # image_size: cover
-  # Options include `left`, `center` (default), or `right`.
-  # image_position: center
-  # Use a fun parallax-like fixed background effect? true/false
-  # image_parallax: true
-  # Text color (true=light or false=dark).
-  # text_color_light: true
 ---

-Our Lab has a broad interest in Plant Ecology ranging from Ecosystem ecology to Community ecology including Biodiversity and Conservation.
-We are particularly interested in how current rates of climate change will affect the soil ecosystem functioning (especially Cycling of Nutrients like Carbon, Nitrogen, Phosphorus) and Plant diversity.
-We study Soil ecosystem processes, Nutrient cycling and Plant diversity to predict the possible impacts of future Climate Change in Shivalik Landscape.
-Currently we are working on importance of plant diversity Carbon, Nitrogen and Phosphorus cycling in Siwalik Himalayan Landscape of Northwest India.
+Our Lab has a broad interest in plant ecology ranging from ecosystem ecology to community ecology including biodiversity and conservation.
+We are particularly interested in how current rates of climate change will affect the ecosystem structure (plant distribution and diversity) and functioning (especially cycling of nutrients like carbon, nitrogen, phosphorus).
+We study diverse ecosystem types (agroecosystems, forest ecosystems and urban ecosystems) in the Siwalik landscape (Himalayan foothills) of Northwest India.